 The color will spread outwards until it hits a boundary - for example, an outline, or an area of different color.

 Use ColorDrop Threshold to control how much your ColorDrop fill bleeds into and over the edges of your artwork.

 At lower thresholds, the color will confine itself to smaller areas.
 At higher thresholds, the color will bleed into outlines and break through them to fill neighboring areas.

-To activate Threshold, drag the Color Button over the area you want to fill, but don’t release it.
+To activate Threshold, drag the Active Color over the area you want to fill, but don’t release it.
 After a moment, ColorDrop Threshold will activate.
 A thin bar above the artwork represents the threshold amount.
 Drag your finger to the left to fill less area, and to the right to fill more area.
 Lift your finger to commit the fill.

 ColorDrop will remember your chosen Threshold setting until they change.
 If you have it set to 100%, it will save at 97.6% to avoid color overflow.

 Use ColorDrop in conjunction with Reference Layers.
 This helps easily keep your inks and colors separated.

 Change the color on a layer with Recolor and see the results with a live preview.

 After performing a ColorDrop or SwatchDrop an option will drop down from the top menu bar saying Continue Filling with Recolor.
 Tap this to enter Recolor mode.